Risk Communication

 • Understanding the practical aspects of message design such as message timing and message organization

-This course meets a requirement of the JIFSAN Core Certificate in Food Safety Risk Analysis
+This course meets a requirement of the JIFSAN Core Certificate in Food Safety Risk Analysis.

-Register now
+Register now for Summer 2024